 But I also have other reasons for translating.
 Estonian language and culture have been under constant threat from all sides for many centuries.
 The threat from the east continues unabated, but from the west comes the new global Anglo-American cultural onslaught.
 This latest development, coupled with the inexplicable and unfounded cultural inferiority complex of many, mainly young, well-educated Estonians, is truly worrying and I wonder if the resilience that our language and culture have shown throughout the centuries will be enough this time.

 And so I want to show Estonians that our literature, and hence our culture, are held in very high regard throughout the English-speaking world and beyond, as long as it is made accessible.
 And if the worst should happen and Estonian is one day reduced in its homeland to the status of Irish in Ireland – a language spoken as a first language, if at all, by a minority of the population, mainly in isolated rural communities – then I want my translations to reveal to the English-speaking majority what a rich, distinctive culture their foremothers and forefathers once had and perhaps persuade some to learn the language of their ancestors in order to enjoy the works in the original Estonian.
 And thereby rediscover and explore the strange, wild, fertile landscape of their own soul.

 Shortening the Candle's Wick (trans.
-Ilmar Lehtpere, March 2017) is part of the TRANSITS series published by Little Island Press.
+Ilmar Lehtpere, March 2018) published by Little Island Press.